-Shavuot or Pentecost was and is a set yearly celebration and was fulfilled when the Holy Spirit was outpoured in Jerusalem upon those who waited in the upper room.
+Shavuot celebrated in the Jewish month of Sivan or Pentecost was and is a set yearly celebration and was fulfilled when the Holy Spirit was outpoured in Jerusalem upon those who waited in the upper room.

 Prior to this manifested promise recorded by Joel 2, each year Shavuot was celebrated to commemorate the first tablets of the Law and 10 Commandments given to Moses or Moshe Rabienu on Mount Sinai.
 According to the Midrash or Rabbinical commentaries on the Torah, the second tablets of the law were given during Yom Kippur because the first set of tablets were broken.